hmih/hmih.github.io/content/2023/hello-world.rst

 Technical
 ---------

 I like minimal themes.
 I like static websites.
 I like the tufte layout.
-So, I cloned [1], removed 90% of it, et voilà.
+So I cloned [1], removed 90% of it, et voilà.

 Now on to the last chore, how does it render code?